Berkeley-CS61B/skeleton-sp16/lab3/spec/lab3.md

 Ultimately, JUnit provides a testing framework, so you can test your code without stressing about details (formatting and printing of error messages, counting failures and succsses, etc.).

 So what is different about a JUnit java file?
-Go ahead and navigate to the Arithmetic directory and open `ArithmeticTest.java`.
+Go ahead and navigate to the Arithmetic directory and open `ArithmeticTest.java` in your favorite text editor (if you're using it, don't open IntelliJ just yet).

 The first thing you'll notice are the imports at the top.
-These imports are what give you access to the JUnit methods and functionality that you'll need to run JUnit tests.
+These imports are what give you easy access to the JUnit methods and functionality that you'll need to run JUnit tests.
 Next, you'll see that there are two methods in `ArithmeticTest.java`: `testProduct` and `testSum` These methods follow this format: